kdgdkd/MIDItema/README.md

 - **Quantized Actions:** All jumps are scheduled as a **pending action** and executed with musical precision on the next beat, bar, or larger musical divisions.

-- **Cue Jumps & Dynamic Quantization:** Assign key parts to Cues for instant, one-press access via F-Keys (F1-F12) or MIDI CC#2.
-Repeatedly trigger a pending cue to dynamically shorten its quantization, allowing for expressive, on-the-fly transitions from a long musical phrase down to the next bar.
+- **Global Cues & Dynamic Quantization:** Assign key parts across your **entire setlist** to Cues for instant, one-press access.
+Trigger them via F-Keys (F1-F12) or MIDI CC#2 to jump to any designated part, in any song, at any time.
+Repeatedly trigger a pending cue to dynamically shorten its quantization, allowing for expressive, on-the-fly transitions.

 - **Comprehensive TUI (Terminal User Interface):** A clean, full-screen interface provides a clear overview: